Her Fullest Flowering

 She tries to derive some meaning from the inscrutable habits and rituals of humanity, but she comes no closer to becoming one of us.
 In bewilderment she continues her pursuit of prey whose animal noises she has learned to mimic and whose motives she has no hope of understanding.
 Meanwhile she is inreasingly aware that her own mind is not a stable promontory from which to conduct her observations.
 Her head is too full, holding two identities, two separate modes of being.
 She struggles to reconcile the memory of who she once was with the reality of the unfamiliar vessel she occupies.
 What is inside cannot be cut away cleanly and repackaged; the huntress hides a bruised and misshapen self under her skin.

 When finally her psyche comes completely untethered, she looks in the mirror and does not reject what she sees as merely a disguise.
 The self acknowledges this reflection and accepts it.
 Panic ensues.
 She releases her most recent victim, a disfigured man to whose affliction she remained oblivious, and takes flight from her hunting ground.
 She tries to fake it as a human female, but her deception is doomed to fail whilst her soul is adrift.
 She ends up wandering in remote woodland, searching for a place to hibernate and in sleep to form a new nucleus of identity that will glom to the human vessel.
 It is here that she becomes an object of interest to a human male with an appetite for sexual violence.

-Perhaps it always ends like this, with each incarnation of the huntress losing her mind and being destroyed before she can do harm to the project.
-We must imagine the new thing she might have become in her fullest flowering: a creature born of another world, in total possession of its human appearance.
+Perhaps it always ends like this, with each incarnation of the huntress losing her mind and being destroyed before she does harm to the project.
+We can but imagine the new thing she might have become in her fullest flowering: a creature born of another world, in total possession of its human appearance.
 Instead she must make do with one final look at the skin she never quite learned to inhabit, before she is obliterated by her prey.